schuchert/schuchert.github.io/_posts/2026-01-19-NeckIsometricsAndWuChi.md

     * **Shoulders relaxed away from ears**: Prevents compensatory tension in neck/traps during arm movement
     * **Arms hang naturally**: Palms face thighs, elbows soft—ready position before extending forward and down
     * **Gaze forward or slightly down**: Keeps neck neutral, avoids craning
-* Neck Isometrics R/L
+* Neck Isometrics Right / Left
   * Maintain 30+ seconds per side
   * While maintaining Wu Chi, press your head to the right, into your right palm
   * While maintaining Wu Chi, press your head to the left, into your left palm
 * Reset / Reestablish Bow 1 / Bow 2
-* Neck Isometrics F/B
+* Neck Isometrics Forward / Backward
-  * Use both hands to maintain symmetry both in the hold, and for targeting muscles on the back symmetrically
+  * Use both hands, interlaced, to maintain symmetry both in the hold, and for targeting muscles on the back
   * Maintain 30+ seconds per side
-  * While maintaining Wu Chi, press your head forward into both of your hands
+  * While maintaining Wu Chi, press your head forward into your interlaced hands
-  * While maintaining Wu Chi, press your head forward into both of your hands
+  * While maintaining Wu Chi, press your head backwards into your interlaced hands
 * Relax

 ### Compress and Release the Spine